madeleinevarda/RowHealth_analysis/README.md

 * Compare Health Coverage's campaign's exceptionally high average claim amount of $410 is primarily driven by the Customer Testimonial initiative, which has an astronomical average claim of $499.
 With total claims reaching $3,902,045, this raises serious questions about the campaign's cost-effectiveness and sustainability.
 The second-highest average claim amount comes from Preventitive Care News at $271, further highlighting the financial burden of this campaign.

-* The Compare Health Coverage campaign experienced dramatic claim amount fluctuations during the pandemic, with significant spikes in August-September 2019 (74% increase) and a peak between April-May 2020 (94.1% claim amount increase).
+* The Compare Health Coverage campaign experienced dramatic claim amount fluctuations during the pandemic, with significant spikes in August-September 2019 (74% increase) and a peak between April-May 2020 (94.1%).

 * Notably, glucose monitoring claims dominated pre-pandemic but have since reduced in proportion, while entirely new claim categories like wound care, chemotherapy, CPAP/BiPAP supplies, and hospice care supplies only emerged in 2023, suggesting potential shifts in healthcare coverage or data collection methodologies.